Monoidal Structures on Generalized Polynomial Categories: Application: compositional bounds on dynamical systems

 \begin{proposition} There is a natural correspondence between discrete dynamical systems $\phi\c\ecat{X}\to\infty$ and enriched cofunctors $\Phi\c\ecat{X}\cof\prod_{n\in\nn}\infty$, whose codomain is the one-object $(\Sig[0,\infty]_\geq,0,\oplus)$-enriched category with hom-set $\nn$, addition as composition, and all weights infinite. \end{proposition} \begin{proof} Given $\phi$, construct $\Phi$ by setting $\Phi^\sharp_x(n)$ to the composite path defined in \eqref{diag.comp-path} for $x\in\Ob\ecat{X}$ and $n\in\nn$ (with $\Phi^\sharp_x(0)\coloneqq\id_x$); the cofunctor laws follow immediately.
 Conversely, given $\Phi$, construct $\phi$ by setting $\phi^\sharp_x\coloneqq\Phi^\sharp_x(1)$.
 These constructions are natural and mutually inverse. \end{proof}

 Thus discrete dynamical systems on $\ecat{X}$ are precisely enriched cofunctors $\ecat{X}\cof\prod_{n\in\nn}\infty$.
-We could generalize how these systems run by replacing $\nn$ with some other monoid, or indeed by replacing the entire codomain by a different generalized Lawvere metric space, which could in turn be acted on via an enriched cofunctor to another generalized Lawvere metric space, and so forth---suggesting the versatility of comonoids in $\Sig\Pi\cat{C}$ for modeling general interactions.
+We could generalize how these systems run by replacing $\nn$ with some other monoid, or indeed by replacing the entire codomain by a different weighted category, which could in turn be acted on via an enriched cofunctor to another weighted category, and so forth---suggesting the versatility of comonoids in $\Sig\Pi\cat{C}$ for modeling general interactions.

-So far, the examples we have described could have been done in $\Sig\Pi\cat1\approx\poly$ (indeed, the material so far is adapted from \cite{spivak2020poly} and \cite{polybook}); we have yet to make use of the enriched structure.
+So far, the examples we have described could have been done in $\Sig\Pi\cat1\approx\poly$ (indeed, the material so far is adapted from \cite{spivak2020poly,polybook}); we have yet to make use of the enriched structure.
 Now we will put finite weights in the codomains of our systems to bound their behavior.

-\begin{definition} A discrete dynamical system $\phi\c\ecat{X}\to\infty$ is \textbf{\textit{bounded (above) by $r\in[0,\infty]$}} if $\phi$ factors through the morphism $r\To{\leq}\infty$ in $[0,\infty]_\leq\subset\Sig\Pi[0,\infty]_\leq$.
+\begin{definition} A discrete dynamical system $\phi\c\ecat{X}\to\infty$ is \textbf{\textit{bounded (above) by $r\in[0,\infty]$}} if $\phi$ factors through the morphism $r\to\infty$ in $[0,\infty]_\leq\subset\Sig\Pi[0,\infty]_\leq$.
 Equivalently, for each point $x\in\Ob\ecat{X}$, the path $\phi^\sharp_x$ has cost at most $r$. \end{definition}

 Boundedness is well-behaved under composition: if $\phi\c\ecat{X}\to\infty$ factors through $r$ as $\ol\phi\c\ecat{X}\to r$, then the $n$-fold composition product $\phi\tripow{n}\c\ecat{X}\tripow{n}\to\infty\tripow{n}\iso\infty$ factors through $r\tripow{n}\iso nr$ as $\ol\phi\tripow{n}\c\ecat{X}\tripow{n}\to r\tripow{n}$.
 Hence the $n$-fold composite dynamical system $\phi\tripow{n}\circ\delta^{n-1}$ from \eqref{diag.seq} must factor through $nr$ as well, so it is a discrete dynamical system bounded by $nr$.
 This coincides with our intuition: if the cost of every time step of a dynamical system is bounded above by $r$, then the cost of $n$ successive time steps must be bounded above by $nr$.
 We thus have the following result, generalizing \cref{prop.dyn-sys-cof}.